Last Updated: October 30, 2022

-By far, the Red-tailed Hawks are the largest living species of hawks living in Georgia.
+The Red-tailed Hawks are the largest living species of hawks living in Georgia.
 You can easily see them all year round as compared to other types of hawks in Georgia.
-This way, they make about 12% of the total sight of hawks of Georgia.
+This way, they make up about 12% of the total sight of hawks in Georgia.

 Hence this species is easier to spot on a long car journey.
 These hawks circle over open fields.
 They do so in search of prey.
 You can easily spot them among the pictures of hawks in Georgia on telephone poles.

 A male red-tailed hawk is about 17.7-22.1 inches or 45-56 cm in length while weighing about 24.3-45.9 oz. or 690-1300 g.
 For Georgia's male red-tailed hawks, the wingspan is usually about 44.9-52.4 inches or 114-133 cm.

 Likewise, when we look for female red-tailed Georgia hawk identification, the average specifications are 19.7-25.6 in length; 31.8-51.5 oz.
 The weight and a wingspan of 44.9-52.4 inches.
 With the stated size and weight specifications, the Red-Tailed Hawk is the biggest hawk native to Georgia.

 Before wrapping things up, here’s an amazing video featuring the Red-Shouldered Hawk:

 FYI: Want more interesting tidbits and more?
 Proceed reading, "What is the difference between a falcon and a hawk?"